risabbir/TaskGlide/README.md

 4.  **Authentication Email Templates:**
     *   In the Firebase console, go to Authentication -> Templates.
-    *   Customize the email templates (e.g., Password Reset, Email Verification) to match your app's branding (e.g., change sender name from "kanvasai team" to "TaskGlide team").
+    *   Customize the email templates (e.g., Password Reset, Email Verification) to match your app's branding (e.g., change sender name from the default to "TaskGlide team").

+## AI Features Setup (Genkit with Google AI)

+This application uses Genkit to power its AI features (like suggesting task details, tags, subtasks, and focus batches) via Google AI (Gemini models).

+1.  **Get a Google AI API Key:**
+    *   You can obtain an API key from [Google AI Studio](https://aistudio.google.com/app/apikey).
+    *   Alternatively, if you are using Google Cloud, you can create an API key in the Google Cloud Console.
+Ensure that the **"Generative Language API"** or **"Vertex AI API"** is enabled for the Google Cloud project associated with your API key.

+2.  **Configure Environment Variable for API Key:**
+    *   Add your Google AI API key to your `.env` file:
+    ```env
+    GOOGLE_API_KEY=YOUR_GOOGLE_AI_API_KEY_HERE
+    ```
+    *   Replace `YOUR_GOOGLE_AI_API_KEY_HERE` with the actual key you obtained.
+    *   The Genkit `googleAI` plugin will automatically use this environment variable.

 ## Development

-To run the development server:
+To run the development server for the Next.js application:

 ```bash
 npm run dev